5c0r/live-then-learn/Thoughts/THERE_IS_NO_BEST_APPROACH.md

 "Everyone has their best approach.
-Your best approaches does not work for me, or them.
+But it does not work for me, or them.
 Stop the 'best approach/pro-tips/it depends bullshits.
 Please ??" - Internet